HMS Ursa (R22): Second World War service

 Ursa was refitted at Portsmouth in September–October 1944, before leaving for the Far East, rejoining the 25 Destroyer Flotilla at Trincomalee, Ceylon (now Sri Lanka) in November that year.
 She joined the British Pacific Fleet (BPF) when it was formed on 22 November 1944.
-On 4 January 1945, Ursa took part in Operation Lentil, a strike by aircraft from the carriers Indomitable Indefatigable and Victorious against oil refinerys at Pangkalan Brandan, Sumatra.
+On 4 January 1945, Ursa took part in Operation Lentil, a strike by aircraft from the carriers Indomitable Indefatigable and Victorious against oil refineries at Pangkalan Brandan, Sumatra.
 She served with BPF the until 1945.
 She then returned to the United Kingdom and paid off in 1946.

 During the War Ursa was adopted by the Borough of Hendon as part of Warship Week.
 The plaque from this adoption is held by the National Museum of the Royal Navy in Portsmouth.

 Post-war service

 After the Second World War Ursa went into reserve at Portsmouth, transferring to the Chatham reserve in 1952.
 During 1953 and 1954 Ursa was converted to a Type 15 anti-submarine frigate with the new pennant number F200.
 On 29 June 1955 Ursa was re-commissioned at Chatham Dockyard under the Command of Commander Powers, RN.
 After acceptance trials, and work-up at Portland Naval Base, under Flag Officer Sea training (FOST), she then joined the 6th Frigate Squadron, and left in November 1955, for the Royal Naval Fleet on the Mediterranean Station.
 She arrived at Sliema Creek Malta, in company with sister ships Undine (Captain F), Ulysses and Urania.

 On Boxing Day 1955, the whole Squadron put to sea at short notice into heavy seas, whereupon Ulysses lost several crew members overboard from the forecastle area; the survivors being rescued by a Maltese tug.

 Ursa undertook regular anti-gunrunning patrols off Cyprus.
 Patrolling the island, in company with other members of the squadron, the object of the patrols was trying to thwart the efforts of EOKA (terrorist groups who were fighting for independence from British rule).
 These patrols were generally of six weeks duration, and then a relief.

 In June–July 1956 she underwent a minor refit of approximately five weeks in Gibraltar, later going into the King George IV dry dock, with the whole squadron (and two minesweepers) for maintenance.